Here are a few highlights of events and offers our customers enjoyed in December 2019.

 Family ice-skating experiences

 Like Christmas markets, ice-skating is very much a thing these days for all the family every festive season.
-And hundreds of you – ticket holders and prize draw winners alike - got your skates on at exclusive, members-only sessions across the country, in spectacularly scenic venues including the Tower of London, Hampton Court Palace, Liverpool Ice Festival, Manchester Cathedral Gardens and Brighton Pavilion.
+And hundreds of you – ticket holders and prize draw winners alike - got your skates on at exclusive sessions across the country, in spectacularly scenic venues including the Tower of London, Hampton Court Palace, Liverpool Ice Festival, Manchester Cathedral Gardens and Brighton Pavilion.